 Why Soft Skills Matter as Much as Degrees in a Global Career

 When parents think about their child’s study abroad journey, the focus is often on the degree, which university, which program, and which country.
-And yes, that degree is incredibly important.
-But in today’s global job market, employers are looking for something beyond academic achievements: soft skills.
+Yes, that degree is incredibly important.
+However, in today’s global job market, employers are looking for something beyond academic achievements: soft skills.

-These are the personal qualities that help you work well with others, adapt to new environments, and grow as a professional.
+These personal qualities help you work well with others, adapt to new environments, and grow as a professional.

 Degree vs. Skills – What’s the Difference?